easyfox/LUCID/documentation/_build/html/_sources/introduction.txt

 It was created to work on loops and crystals on beem lines.

-One feature has been implemented yet:
+Two feature has been implemented yet:

 - Tools for loop centering
+- Tools for bounding box generation for loop meshing